lewis-karani/KEMRI_NGS-BI_Wkshp_032024/README.md

 **Trimming:**
 Once you determine the quality of your sequence data, proceed to trimming adapters and bad quality sequences using trimmomatic PE.
 Ensure your adapter file is in the path of the software in the ILLUMINACLIP option.
 You can view the trimmed files with fastqc.

-_collapse all the adapter fasta files into one called adapters.fa_
+_collapse all the adapter fasta files into one called adapters.fa_ edit <user> to your terminal username
 ```
 cat /home/<user>/mambaforge/envs/covmap-bsl/share/trimmomatic-0.39-2/adapters/*.fa > /home/<user>/mambaforge/envs/covmap-bsl/share/trimmomatic-0.39-2/adapters/adapters.fa
 ```